laurabenestan/Admixture/README.md

 - the pedigree/phenotype information file (*.fam)
 - an extended MAP file (*.bim) that contains information about the allele names, which would otherwise be lost in the .bed file

-you can make .
-This will  and .
 **Run Admixture** in bash.
 Go into the folder where your bed file is.
 Add the path of this file in your terminal by typing: